(Updated as of March 2022)

 The taxpayer does not have the obligation to provide said information as long as the entity residing in Spain had to submit an informative return on the account, according to the provisions of article 37 of the aforementioned General Regulation approved by RD 1065/2007, dated 27 July, and as long as it was also declared according to the regulation of the country where it is situated.

-According to the provisions of article 37, financial institutions and other entities that, according to current regulations, are devoted to bank or credit trading will be obligated to submit an annual information return stating all the accounts open in these entities or which they put at the disposal of third parties in establishments located within or outside Spanish territory.
+In accordance with the provisions of this article 37, credit institutions and other entities that, in accordance with current regulations, are dedicated to banking or credit traffic, will be required to present an annual informative declaration referring to all of the accounts opened in said entities or made available by them to third parties in establishments located within or outside Spanish territory.

 When they are accounts open in establishments outside of Spanish territory, there is no obligation to supply information on people or non-resident organisations that are not permanently established in Spanish territory.